Workshop Quick Facts

 Following the solar workshop, students may choose to fund raise or ask their school to help them acquire the Solar Caddy.
 The unit can be stowed in a vehicle and taken on a field trip where tablets and bio-monitoring instruments need to be powered or charged.
 The durability of the Caddy make it usable on the toughest roads and trails.
 It is not limited to use by school groups; the Caddy is suitable for a variety of field projects across all industries.

 For the purpose of raising funds, the Caddy is $600 to purchase.
-For more information or to purchase a Solar Caddy, please contact Ian Perry at Energy For All.
+For more information or to purchase a Solar Caddy, please contact Roselyn@Energy For All.